-Once a breach of planning control has been identified, the extent of the breach must be assessed to establish what action should be taken to remedy the breach and whether it is considered expedient to do so.
+Once a breach of planning control has been identified, the extent of the breach must be assessed to establish what action-should be taken to remedy the breach and whether it is considered expedient to do so.
 One of the options is to invite a retrospective planning application.
 This enables the development to be assessed on its merits taking into account local planning polices and any other material considerations.
 If an application is not submitted or submitted and refused it is then at the Council's discretion to use enforcement powers.
 In accordance with section 172 of the 1990 Act 'expediency' is a test of whether the unauthorised development is causing serious harm and is assessed with reference to national and local planning policies and to any other material considerations (eg, amenity, design) to justify formal action.

-If it is likely that the unauthorised development would have been approved, had planning permission been initially applied for, taking formal enforcement action would be unlikely.
+If it is likely that the unauthorised development would have been granted, had planning permission been initially applied for, taking formal enforcement action would be unlikely.
 Taking enforcement action must be in the public interest.
 Enforcement action will not be taken simply because a breach has occurred or to punish those responsible for the breach regardless of whether the breach was carried out deliberately or in ignorance.

 It will still be in the owner's best interest to regularise the breach.
-This can be a serious issue when it comes to selling or remortgaging a property, as evidence to show permission has been obtained for all extensions and alterations is often required by the purchaser's solicitor or the mortgage company.
-Decisions to take enforcement action under the current scheme of delegation or not to take any further action will be relayed to local ward members, Planning Committee Chair and Vice Chair.
+This can be a serious issue when it comes to selling or re-mortgaging a property, as evidence to show permission has been obtained for all extensions and alterations is often required by the purchaser's solicitor or the mortgage company.

+Decisions to take enforcement action will be relayed to all borough councillors, in line with the current scheme of delegation.